lukateras/python-fraudrecord/README.md

 - function `query(api_code: APICode, **data_vars: str) -> QueryResponse`

   Makes a query request to the API and returns a `QueryResponse`.

+### `fraudrecord.query.cli`

+FraudRecord query API command-line interface.

+Usage: `fraudrecord-query --DATA_VARIABLE=VALUE ...`

+`FRAUDRECORD_API_CODE` environment variable must be set to a valid FraudRecord API code.
+Get one by signing up with FraudRecord and creating a reporter profile.

 ### `fraudrecord.query_aio`